noexc/mapview/README.md

 [a receiver radio] -> [rttyparser.hs] -> [websocket-send.hs] -> [clients]

 It depends on `minimodem` and calls out to it using the Shelly library for Haskell.
-On each successfully received line, `rttyparser` will output a JSON file.
+On each successfully received line, `mapview-rttyparser` will output a JSON file.

-In `websocket-send`, we use the fsnotify Haskell library to determine when the JSON file changes.
+In `mapview-send`, we use the fsnotify Haskell library to determine when the JSON file changes.
 When a change is detected, we push out new coordinates to clients via websockets.
 The client updates its Google Map and displays the new location.